 - report the "MO Exception Data Counter";

-- request for QoS modification initiated by VPLMN, if the H-SMF supports the VPLMN QoS (VQOS) feature.
+- request for QoS modification initiated by VPLMN, if the H-SMF supports the VPLMN QoS (VQOS) feature;

+- report the QoS flow(s) that are rejected by the RAN or rejected by the V-SMF, during PDU session establishment procedure; in the latter case, the V-SMF may also include the qosFlowsVsmfRejectedAddModList IE with the QoS flow(s) that are rejected by the V-SMF.

 If the update is performed to transfer the PDU Session from non-3gpp access to 3gpp access by setting the attribute anTypeCanBeChanged to "true", the SMF may perform Network Slice Admission Control before the PDU Session is moved to 3GPP access (i,e, before N3/N9 tunnel for the PDU Session is established).